About the profile areas

 Highett is an established residential area, with some industrial land use.

-Part of the suburb of Highett is located in the City of Kingston.
+This area encompasses the City of Bayside part of the suburb of Highett.
+The remaining part of the suburb of Highett is located in the City of Kingston.